ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 Once SPF, DKIM, and the aggregate reports mailbox are all in place, it's time to publish a DMARC record.
-For best results, Domain Owners usually start with "p=none", (see (#collect-and-analyze)) with the rua tag containg a URI that references the mailbox created in the previous step.
-If the Organizational Domain is different than the Author Domain, a record also needs to be published for the Organizational Domain.
+For best results, Domain Owners usually start with "p=none", (see (#collect-and-analyze)) with the rua tag containing a URI that references the mailbox created in the previous step.
+If the Organizational Domain is different from the Author Domain, a record also needs to be published for the Organizational Domain.

 ### Collect and Analyze Reports {#collect-and-analyze}

 The reason for starting at "p=none" is to ensure that nothing's been missed in the initial SPF and DKIM deployments.
-In all but the most trivial setups, it is possible for a Domain Owner to overlook a server here or be unaware of a third party sending agreeement there.
+In all but the most trivial setups, a Domain Owner can overlook a server here or be unaware of a third party sending agreement there.
 Starting at "p=none", therefore, takes advantage of DMARC's aggregate reporting function, with the Domain Owner using the reports to audit its own mail streams' authentication configurations.